Each Zaug is custom made to order. There are over 50 individual pieces of steel welded together to complete one stove.

 There’s 128 cu. ft. in a cord of wood, burning 1 cu. ft. a day, would yield approximately 128 four-hour fires.
 Or, 128 days of warmth.
 A four-hour fire is enough to heat up your mass and nearly heat you out of your home.

-The Zaug Stove operates best with sticks and branches but can also handle 5” rounds up to 24” long.
-The fire eats a hopper of sticks and branches in about 30 minutes.
-A solid round will burn in about an hour.
+The standard Zaug Stove operates best with sticks and branches, but the Altaire can handle 6” rounds up to 20” long.
+The fire eats a hopper of sticks and branches in about 30-45 minutes in the Standard, and 1 – 1.25 hours in the Altaire (depending on how long your mass is, what type of wood burned, damper door setting, etc.).
+A solid round of hardwood will burn in about two hours.

-The most beneficial way to use a Zaug stove, is to add a thermal mass around the stove exhaust to capture and store heat from the exhaust.
-The easiest way to do this is to make a bench or hearth, out of cob or clay, but brick or masonry can be used as well.
+The most beneficial way to use a Zaug stove, is to add a thermal mass around the stove exhaust, to capture and store heat from the exhaust.
+The easiest way to do this is to make a bench or hearth out of cob or clay.
+Brick or masonry can be used for a bench or mantle as well.

 For more information on how to build a thermal mass, research Rocket Mass Heaters on the internet.